What is CFR Incoterms ? Cost and Freight Shipping

 CFR incoterms risk transfer

-Under Cost and Freight Incoterms, the risk transfer occurs once the goods are loaded onto the vessel.
-At this point, the seller fulfills their responsibility by covering all costs related to transportation to the destination port.
-However, any risk of loss or damage to the goods shifts to the buyer, making it essential for them to consider insurance.
-Understanding this critical aspect of CFR ensures both parties are aware of their responsibilities and potential liabilities throughout the shipping process.
+Under Cost and Freight Incoterms, the risk transfer is considered when the goods are on board the vessel.
+The seller here performs the duty of paying for all transportation costs to the destination port.
+Conversely, all risk of loss or damage upon the goods falls upon the buyer, who should consider insurance.
+Being properly informed about this critical aspect of CFR ensures that each party is well informed about its responsibilities and their liabilities in every aspect of shipment.

 CFR incoterms insurance